zoetyu/workshop-ws-04-18-js-graphics/README.md

 ### Load in Mo.js

 First we need to load in the mo.js library!
-In you index.html file, add the following to the *body* section.
+In your index.html file, add the following to the *body* section.

 ```html
 <script src="//cdn.jsdelivr.net/mojs/latest/mo.min.js"></script>
 ```

 ### Burst shape
 The click effect we want to achieve consists of several shapes.
 The first we want to create is a ```Burst``` object.
 The Burst is a special module in mojs that gives us the "bursting" quality of animation.
+From now on in this section, all your code should go in your main.js file in the quiz directory.
 Here is the code we want to use for our burst:

 ```javascript
 const burst = new mojs.Burst({